 Rosa ‘Just Joey’

-This is another hybrid tea rose popular for the large, ruffled flowers in apricot blend that are exceptionally scented as well.
+This is another hybrid tea variety that is popular for the large, ruffled flowers in apricot blend that are exceptionally scented as well.
 This rose plant, bred by Cants of Colchester in 1972 grows best in warmer climates and was voted The World’s Favorite Rose in 1994.

 Introduced to England by Harkness in 1972, Alexander is the orangest of the orange roses.
-The vermillion flowers do not fade and the plant is one of the tallest hybrid tea roses.
+The vermillion flowers do not fade and the plant is one of the tallest flowers compared to other roses.
 The plant typically grows upright under full sunlight.

 Rosa ‘Crown Princess Margareta’

-Developed by David Austin in 1992, the striking plant has multi-petaled flowers in deep apricot blending to absolute orange.
+Developed by David Austin in 1992, the beautiful rose has multi-petaled flowers in deep apricot blending to absolute orange.
 This gorgeous orange rose is perfect in the garden and in flower arrangements.
 It makes sense in a bouquet as well!

 This is a tall hybrid tea that is hardy and suitable for winter.
 Its flowers are a blend of pink and coral that may fade into lighter shades depending on the climate.
 It was bred by Warriner and introduced to America in 1992.